 GST/HST, QST AND CUSTOMS DUTIES

-- In the case of GST/HST and QST payments, the federal government and Quebec have extended to June 30, 2020 the time that:
+- In the case of GST/HST and QST payments have been extended to June 30, 2020 for the time that:

 - Monthly filers have to remit amounts collected for the February, March and April 2020 reporting periods;

 - Quarterly filers have to remit amounts collected for the January 1, 2020 through March 31, 2020 reporting period;

 - Annual filers, whose returns or instalments are due in March, April or May 2020, have to remit amounts collected and owing for their previous fiscal year and instalments in respect of the filer’s current fiscal year.

 - This extension measure is also applicable to custom duty payments.

 - The payment extensions announced at the federal level will apply to provincial income tax in those provinces where the federal government collects tax, i.e. in provinces other than Québec and Alberta.

 - The CRA is resuming its audit work and adapting its practices.
 Generally it will be prioritizing actions that are beneficial to the taxpayer or where taxpayers have indicated there is an urgency to advancing their audit.
 It will also focus on higher dollar audits first, audits close to completion, and those with a strategic importance to the government.

 - New methods of taxpayer and registrant interaction will be developed.
 For example, taxpayers will be able to send information via e-mail.
 Some key changes will relate to offering additional time and upfront consultation on requests to provide the CRA with information.